FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 Start the Node app using `npm start` and make sure FusionAuth is running locally.
 Visit `localhost:9000/login`, and you should be redirected to the FusionAuth login page.
 Log in, and you should be taken to the OAuth callback and then to `localhost:8000/profile`.
 That URL won't work (we'll create it in the Gatsby app next), but you should be able to go to `localhost:9000/logout` to end your session.

 ## Creating a Gatsby site
 Now that you've set up FusionAuth and your server-side Node application, you are ready to create your new Gatsby site.
-The easiest way to get started is to install the Gatbsy CLI:
+The easiest way to get started is to install the Gatsby CLI:

 ```bash
 npm install -g gatsby-cli